 After the gel stain-no poly used.
 I LOVE the new color, and I’m so happy I didn’t paint it, aren’t you?
 OR would you have painted it?

 I used my new circle as a pattern to trace onto a piece of memory foam.
 Someone gave me this memory foam they no longer wanted to use on their bed.
-I traced it with a sharpie and cut it out with scissors.
+First, I traced it with a sharpie and cut it out with scissors.
 I believe the memory foam is 2” thick.

+Do you use drop cloth for upholstery?
 I love using drop cloths as upholstery fabric for chairs, pillows and benches.
 This piece of drop cloth has been laundered several times.
 I laid it over my circle to see if the placement of my IOD décor stamps (Louis) was going to work.

 An acrylic block is included in the package with the foam rollers.
 Simply squirt a tiny bit of the ink on the acrylic, then roll the foam roller into the ink.

 Apply the ink to the stamps that are placed on the large acrylic stamp block.